CreateNothing/Typo3AccessLinter/fluid-accessibility-linter/ARCHITECTURE_MIGRATION.md

 3. Test thoroughly with existing test files

 ### Phase 3: Cleanup
-1. Remove Enhanced* inspection classes
+1. Remove Enhanced* inspection classes — Completed in v1.4.0 (merged into base)
-2. Replace old inspections with UniversalAccessibilityInspection
+2. Replace old inspections with UniversalAccessibilityInspection — Planned
-3. Update plugin.xml to use new architecture
+3. Update plugin.xml to use new architecture — Planned

 ## Benefits of New Architecture